Is anyone else in love with all of the farmhouse entryway bench ideas they keep seeing on Pinterest?

 It took a thick coat of primer and three coats of white paint to get the look we wanted.
 The last thing we had to do was hang coat hooks.

-We picked up three little coat hooks from Home Depot and we absolutely love them.
-Now the kids have a place to hang their coats!
+We picked up three little coat hooks from Home Depot.

 Our Entryway Bench Turned Out Amazing!!

-It’s finally complete!!
-I love the way our entryway bench turned out and it was such an easy project…well for me anyways 🙂 The best part is that Savannah has her own hook and she loves hanging her jacket on it.
-No more asking her to hang her jacket up all the time!
+The best part is that Savannah has her own hook and she loves hanging her jacket on it.
+No more asking her to hang her jacket up every time we walk in the house.

-I am so glad we chose to do this project.
 Just think, David wanted to put a wet bar in that space.
-Look at how awesome it turned out.
+Look at how awesome it turned out!!